top of page

 • Fibroids

-As with anything medical, this option is not suitable for everyone.
+As with any medical option, this is not suitable for everyone.
 If you have any of the following, you may better benefit from another contraceptive option:

 • Have or have had breast cancer